bob-weber/cardGame-500/TaskList.md

   * Complete.
 Bids are verified to be valid, including double nellow, which requires partner bid nellow.
   * Bids are displayed on the table as they're made.
   * Invalid bids result in player being able to rebid.
+- [ ] Add card play to merge winning bid with kitty.
 - [ ] Test card play for validity/prevent illegal moves
 - [ ] Add scoring
 - [ ] Pop-up after each hand, indicating: